X-Electra/X-Asena/Readme.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+2. Any attempts to deobfuscate, reverse-engineer, modify, or otherwise tamper with the Software for the purpose of revealing its original code or defeating its intended obfuscation techniques are strictly prohibited.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,